+II.
 Nomination and Remuneration Policy

 The Company follows a policy on Nomination and Remuneration of Directors and Senior Management Employees.
+The policy has been prepared pursuant to the provisions of Section 178(3) of the Companies Act, 2013, Regulation 19 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 The Nomination and Remuneration Committee reviews the composition and diversity of the Board, keeping in view the requirements of Companies Act, 2013 and SEBI (LODR) Regulations, 2015 recommends to the Board, appointment/re-appointment of eligible personnel including their terms of appointment and remuneration.
 The Nomination and Remuneration Policy including criteria for determining qualifications, positive attributes and independence of a director has been formulated.
 The said policy may be referred to on the Company's website i.e., www.ludlowjute.com.